Swimming Calorie Calculator

 Swimming in cold water stimulates appetite more than land exercise.
 Plan a healthy post-swim snack to avoid overeating.

-The Garmin Swim 2 and Apple Watch count laps automatically.
+Waterproof watches from Apple, Garmin, and COROS count laps automatically.
 Compare their calorie data with this calculator.

 Swimming works arms, legs, core, and back simultaneously.
 No other exercise provides this comprehensive a full-body workout.